emmaghl/QCP_7/README.md

 # Quantum Computer Simulator
 This python library can build, print and simulate a quantum computer.
 The simulated quantum computer can be chosen to implement dense (lazy and sparse?) methods.

+## Python Version and OS
+Been tested to work with Python 3.11.2 on MacOS.
+See `Requirements.txt` file to see the python libraries and versions needed to run this code.
+The library should also run for Linux and Windows operating systems; the only reason why it wouldn't is that `PrintCircuit.py` clears the screen when the circuit is printed using the terminal/cmd.
+This command varies across operating systems, however the library should account for this.

 ## Installation and Testing
 ### Using Git
 Open terminal and change into a directory that you wish the library to be downloaded in.
 This can be accomplished with the command